panasewicz/wttr.in-bash-example/README.md

 # wttr.in-bash-example
 Simple Bash Use example

-Code allows to take a data about actual temperature and actual-feelslike temperature and save it in log table.
+Code allows to take a data with actual temperature and actual-feelslike temperature and save it in log table.
 Code will be extensive with forecasting and automatic check using Cron.

 Output of actual version of code: